MG Software.

 Frequently asked questions

 JWT is secure when implemented correctly.
-Always use strong signing algorithms (RS256 or ES256 over HS256 for public APIs), set short expiration times, transmit tokens only over HTTPS, and store them in httpOnly cookies.
+Always use strong signing algorithms (RS256 or ES256 over HS256 for public APIs), set short expiration times, transmit tokens exclusively over HTTPS, and store them in httpOnly secure cookies.
 Avoid including sensitive data in the payload, as it is base64-encoded but not encrypted.
+Always validate audience, issuer, and expiration claims server-side.

 With session cookies, the server stores session data and only sends a session ID to the client.
 With JWT, the token itself contains all required information (stateless).
-JWT is better suited for distributed systems and APIs, while session cookies are simpler for traditional web applications with a single server.
+JWT is better suited for distributed systems, APIs, and microservices, while session cookies are simpler for traditional web applications with a single server.
+The downside of session cookies is that they require a shared session store when scaling horizontally.

-JWTs are inherently not revocable because they are stateless.
-Solutions include: using short expiration times, maintaining a token blacklist (which partially negates the stateless advantage), or token versioning via a claim that is updated on logout.
+JWTs are inherently not revocable because they are stateless and the server does not maintain a list of valid tokens.
+Solutions include: using short expiration times so tokens expire quickly, maintaining a token blacklist in Redis or a fast database (which partially reduces the stateless advantage), or token versioning via a claim that is updated on logout.
 Refresh token rotation provides a good balance between security and performance.

 Related articles